rg-wood/salt-lion/README.md

 # Year Zero Fantasy

-Simple fantasy hack of the Year Zero Engine
+Year Zero Fantasy is a hack of the Year Zero Engine for fantasy roleplaying, focussing on simplicity while building on top of the original fast, accessible and story driven system.

 ## Player Characters